Full Wolf Supermoon, 2 January 2026.

 If you'd like to suggest questions for a future Friday Five, then do so on DreamWidth or LiveJournal.
 Old sets that were used have been deleted, so we encourage you to suggest some more!

-[personal profile] dragonbat2006 posting in [community profile] little_details
+[personal profile] starryeyedknight posting in [community profile] little_details

-[personal profile] petra posting in [community profile] fucking_meds
+[personal profile] halfcactus posting in [community profile] journalsandplanners

 [personal profile] yourlibrarian posting in [community profile] common_nature